bal2ag/kadabra/docs/index.rst

 It should be simple and intuitive to use metrics in your application, and they should have a minimal impact on your application's performance.
-Furthermore, you should be able to take advantage of metrics without having to pay.
+Furthermore, you should be able to take advantage of metrics without having to pay exorbitant fees or signup for contracts.
-[TODO point about expense of metrics]

 Kadabra is a framework that makes it easy for humans to use metrics.
 It exposes a simple interface for recording counters and timings in your